dmort27/al-folio/_projects/10_project.markdown

 We are working with datasets from Sinitic (Chinese), Polynesian, Romance, and Tankghulic.

-This project is work in progress with Chen Cui, Kalvin Chang, and Young Min Kim.
+This project is work in progress with Anna Cai, Leon Lu, Helen Jason Rauchwerk, Kexun Zhang, Naveen Suresh, and Aravind Mysore.
+Alumni include Young Min Kim, Chen Cui, Kalvin Chang, and Nate Robinson.